 The Evolution of Crypto Payments in E-Commerce

-I try to use crypto often when paying stuff online.
-I found some great online shops where you can pay with crypto, and I like doing it to support the idea as a whole.
+I try to use crypto often when paying for stuff online.
+I found some great online shops where you can pay with a crypto payment provider, and I like doing it to support the idea as a whole.
 Recently, however, I was checking the conversion prices against the Bithumb price and became a bit surprised.
 The retailer added a substantial premium for paying with Bitcoin.
 I found it weird, the payment provider advertised low fees.
-Was it retailer adding a premium to the price?
+Was it the retailer adding a premium to the price?
 I had to look deeper.

 Digging down a bit more, I found the root cause.
 It was not the merchant who was at fault, but indeed the crypto payment provider the merchant used.
 I compared different providers, looking not only at the advertised rate, but going through each one from one end to another (purchase to settlement).
 The data I gathered was shocking – here is a summary table for you to check, exposing all these facts I uncovered.

 It looks like I will need to update my old article about crypto payment providers and their pros and cons.
 Although not cryptocurrency payment providers, I have included PayPal, Stripe, and Square as a reference to compare traditional and crypto providers, further illustrating the stark differences – this is important to provide a glimpse of how profitable this business payment segment can be and how often people pay outrageous fees, even without knowing it.
 As an e-retailer, I often view offerings in e-commerce from two perspectives: the merchant’s and customer’s point of view.
 And with these both views in mind, I will state my findings in this article.

 The Crypto Payment Provider Landscape